 In summary, the manufacture of a product to a standard does not in itself deem the product to be suitable for any given task.
 It does however form part of the Workplace Risk Assessment.

-The manufacturing standard for Portable Metal Ladders for Australia and New Zealand is AS/NZS 1892.1:1996
+The manufacturing standard for Portable Metal Ladders for Australia is AS 1892.1:2018

 The manufacturing standard for Portable Metal Ladders for Europe is EN131: Parts 1 and 2